 A condition where areas of the skin and other body tissues turn to a grey or blue-grey colour.
-This can be caused by silver coming out of suspension and settling into fats, which is possible with silver salts, silver proteins, and other silver products of dubious origin.
+This can be caused by silver coming out of suspension and settling into fats, which is possible with silver salts and silver proteins.
 Further information about argyria is available here.
 As this website does not provide medical advice or diagnosis, please consult with your doctor with any questions.

 An interdisciplinary approach to studying biology that includes theories and methods from physics.
 Analogous to biochemistry, which studies biology through the lens of chemistry, biophysics is a growing field that seeks to solve biological questions using the paradigm of physics.

 A colloid is a particle between 1 and 0.001 micrometers in diameter that is evenly dispersed throughout another substance.
 A colloidal system may be liquid, solid, or gaseous.
 Examples of colloidal substances include whipped cream, styrofoam, fog, milk, smoke, and blood.
 To learn more about colloids, see this infographic:

 A colloidal system with small particles (colloids) of silver evenly dispersed within a liquid, typically water.
 Colloidal silver has been produced in a wide variety of forms for over 100 years, with variations in concentration, purity, stability, colloid size, etc. These variations result in vastly different substances that are commonly referred to under the general term "colloidal silver."